Arbitrage Betting Strategy

 Beating the bookies is possible via match betting and arbitrage at betting exchanges.
 The only part of arbing that happens at an exchange is the lay bet.
 That’s the opposite of a back wager and means betting on an outcome not to happen.
 For example, you can lay a bet that a horse won’t win a race if you find good odds.
 The other part of arbing, the back bet, can only be placed at the best bookies for arbitrage betting.

 While on the subject of exchanges, it would be great if you already have a live membership at Betfair or Smarkets.
 These wagering exchanges allow arbitrage betting and have pretty great odds too.
-Just keep in mind that you’ll need to have more money on your balance to cover the eventual loss to cover the lay bet.
+Just keep in mind that you’ll need more money on your balance to cover the eventual loss and the lay bet.

-The top arbitrage betting sites will make it easy for you to spot value bets on the lay side that are shorter than the back odds at a regular betting site.
-In that case, you’re free to make a bet at both platforms and get the guaranteed profit in return.
+The top arbitrage betting sites will make it easy to spot value bets on the lay side that are shorter than the back odds at a regular betting site.
+In that case, you can bet on both platforms and get the guaranteed profit.

 Do Bookies Allow Arbing?